 Present the child with each of the 16 vignettes in a random order.

-If children try to give an ambiguous response (e.g. “It’s both” or “It’s a Skuncoon”), ask them to pick one of the two highlighted responses.
+If children try to give an ambiguous response (e.g., “It’s both” or “It’s a skuncoon”), ask them to pick one of the two highlighted responses.

 Question the child in a free-form manner in order to understand what aspects of the vignette guided their responses.
 For example, the experimenter might ask questions like, “Why is it a birdfeeder?” or, “If the animal looks like a skunk and smells like a skunk, why did you say it was a raccoon?”
 This questioning helps to determine what features or principles the child uses to guide their intuitions.